-I wanted to make this salad using as many Chilean products as I had on hand, I looked in my pantry and found rica-rica olive oil, a syrup I bought in Northern Chile, of course, mote (wheat berries), and merquén (Chilean chili powder) and I was just lucky to find frozen Langostino tails at Costco.
-They are not as good as fresh, but being this far away I welcome them with open arms.
+I wanted to make this salad using as many Chilean products as I had.
+I looked in my pantry and found Rica-Rica olive oil, a syrup I bought in Northern Chile, mote (wheat berries), and merquén (Chilean chili powder), and I was just lucky to find frozen Langostino tails at Costco.
+They are not as good as fresh, but being this far away, I welcome them with open arms.

 - 1 cup langostinos tails, defrosted and pat dry

 - 1 cup cooked chickpeas, I use canned

 - 5 radishes, chopped